 For most of us, our bodies are constructed from 80% diet, and 20% physical activity.
 I have dedicated most of my blogging efforts on the diet part, since you cannot out-exercise a bad diet.
 By preparing and planning most meals, anyone can achieve their weight loss goals like I did.

-Here is a special section on my website dedicated to helping anyone get started preparing meals for weight loss.
+I have a special section on my website dedicated to helping you prepare meals and lose weight.
 I hope you enjoyed reading my weight loss story and that it inspired you to do the same.